Kenneth Whiting Papers, 1901-1943: Finding Aid

 Description of Contents

-The Kenneth Whiting Papers, comprising 5 linear inches of documentation, span Whiting's U.S. Navy career, covering the years 1901 to 1943.
+The Kenneth Whiting Papers, comprising 0.42 linear feet of documentation, span Whiting's U.S. Navy career, covering the years 1901 to 1943.
 The papers document Whiting's development as an aviator and his pioneering role in the development of naval aviation and the aircraft carrier force, as well as his time as a midshipman at the United States Naval Academy.

 The papers consist primarily of photocopies of incoming and outgoing letters, orders, order compliance reports, flight records, biographical materials, news clippings, commendations, certificates, court and investigation proceedings, identification, a U.S. House of Representatives Bill, and a will.
 The collection also includes several original letters written by Whiting.